Biotin

 Frequently Asked Questions

-Biotin can be taken with or without meals, but if gastrointestinal discomfort occurs, it is recommended to take it with food to reduce stomach irritation.
-Avoid taking it simultaneously with iron supplements or antibiotics; at least a 2-hour interval is advised to ensure absorption efficiency.
+Biotin can be taken with or without food, but if gastrointestinal discomfort occurs, it is recommended to take it with meals to reduce stomach irritation.
+Avoid taking it simultaneously with iron supplements or antibiotics; wait at least 2 hours to ensure absorption efficiency.

 Which common medications may interact with biotin?

-Biotin may interact with antibiotics (such as tetracyclines), thyroid medications, or certain anticonvulsants, affecting absorption.
-If you are taking these medications, consult your healthcare provider or pharmacist for proper timing to avoid reduced efficacy.
+Biotin may interact with antibiotics (such as tetracyclines), thyroid medications, or certain antiepileptic drugs, affecting absorption.
+If you are taking these medications, consult your healthcare provider or pharmacist to confirm proper dosing intervals and avoid reduced efficacy.

 Does long-term use of biotin cause liver or kidney dysfunction?

-Current studies indicate that normal doses of biotin have minimal impact on liver and kidney function, but overdose may cause non-toxic hepatitis.
-If used long-term at doses exceeding 3000 micrograms/day, liver function tests should be performed every 6 months, and blood biochemical indices should be regularly monitored.
+Current studies indicate that normal doses of biotin have minimal impact on liver and kidney function, but overdose may cause non-viral hepatitis.
+If taking more than 3000 micrograms per day long-term, it is recommended to have liver function tests every 6 months and regularly monitor blood biochemical indices.

 What skin-related side effects may biotin cause?

-A small number of patients may experience rash, itching, or dryness, usually related to individual allergic tendencies.
-Severe allergic reactions such as blisters or redness require immediate discontinuation and medical attention.
-The healthcare provider may adjust the dose or switch to alternative treatments.
+A small number of patients may experience rash, itching, or dryness, usually related to individual allergic sensitivity.
+If severe allergic reactions such as blisters or redness occur, discontinue medication immediately and seek medical attention.
+The physician may adjust the dose or switch to other treatments.

-Pregnant and breastfeeding women can use biotin under medical evaluation, with a recommended dose not exceeding 30 micrograms per day.
+Pregnant and lactating women can use biotin after medical evaluation, with a recommended dose not exceeding 30 micrograms per day.
 Excessive intake may increase the risk of metabolic abnormalities in the fetus.
-Always inform your healthcare provider of your pregnancy status and regularly monitor fetal development.
+Always inform your healthcare provider of pregnancy status and regularly monitor fetal development.

 IconIcon